SIDDHESHUMESHSARANG/Sweeper/README.md

 🔹 **Expanded support** for more programming languages

 ## **Contributing**
 Have an idea?
 Found a bug?
-Submit an issue or a pull request to the **Sweeper** repository (link to be added once repo is live).
+Submit an issue or a pull request to the **Sweeper** repository.

 ## **License**
 📝 **MIT License** – Free to use, modify, and distribute!